joeltonmats/react-parsnip/README.md

 # react-parsnip
-React application based on Redux in Action books
+React application based on Redux in Action book.

 ## How to install